New Zealand Campervan Holiday With Kids: Before You Book

 For larger campervans, like our Outback 4 from Wilderness Motorhomes, it was 7.4M long and a big difference in size.
 However, it was modern with great features like a reversing camera and automatic transmission

-You are the only one who knows how confident you are adjusting to different vehicles so consider this during your research phase.
-Simon had never driven anything bigger than a van, yet he is a confident driver so he transitioned easily.
+You are the only one who knows how confident you are adjusting to different vehicles, so consider this during your research phase.
+Simon had never driven anything bigger than a van, yet he is a confident driver so he transitioned easily.ย

-kids in campervan having hot chocolate
+kids in campervan having hot chocolate while seated at the dining table.

 Hot chocolate time